stla/ratioOfQsprays/README.md

 Obviously it is not possible to denote the resulting fraction of polynomials with the letters `A`, `B` and `C`.
 The solution I adopted consists in taking the first of these letters and to index it.
+The same method is used for the `qspray` polynomials.